 Social Madia Tax (OTT)

 Although a major resistance against a proposed social media tax, the government pushed through the controversial social media tax called OTT.
 Whenever you want to use social media apps in Uganda you have to pay an additional tax.
-For tourists this is just a couple cents, but fo Ugandans this can be a lot of money.
+For tourists this is just a couple cents, but for Ugandans this can be a lot of money.

 Use of VPN in Uganda

-Prices Uganda prepaid sim cards
+Prices Uganda prepaid sim cards in 2023

 A prepaid sim card from Africell costs 2,000 UGX, about $0.5 USD and comes with a little bit of credit.
 You will need to add credit to your account to add data bundles.

 These are the most common Africell data bundles: